FeTS-AI/FL-PoST/docs/evaluation_cli.md

 ![](images/eval/05_infer_end.png)

-## 7. Upload inference results (metrics)
+## 8. Upload inference results (metrics)

-After inference on all models is finished in step6, individual results of each model are created locally only.
+After inference on all models is finished in section 7, individual results of each model are created locally only.
 You should now upload them to the medperf server.

 There are four models in total, so there are four results.
 The models IDs are `194`, `195`, `196`, and `197`.
 In order to upload a result, run the following: